ToshioCP/Gtk4-tutorial/gfm/sec14.md

 10 executable('tfe', sourcefiles, resources, dependencies: gtkdep)
 ~~~

-In this file, just the source file names are modified.
+In this file, just the source file names are modified from the prior version.

 ## source files

 The [source files](https://github.com/ToshioCP/Gtk4-tutorial/tree/main/src/tfe5) of the text editor `tfe` will be shown in the next section.

-You can download the files.
+You can also download the files from the [repository](https://github.com/ToshioCP/Gtk4-tutorial).
 There are two options.

 - Use git and clone.